Skip to content

 After installation is over, open the notifications in the Server Manager, (there will probably be a yellow icon on it), Select "Configure Active Directory Certificate Service on the destination server".

-(because Standalone CA does not support certificate templates that we are going to use) and select Next.
-On the CA Type section select Root CA
+Select Enterprise CA (because Standalone CA does not support certificate templates that we are going to use) and select Next.
+On the CA Type section select Root CA. On the Private Key section select Create a new private key.

 Install Active Directory Certificate Services